top of page

 This is especially true for:

-• Luxury kitchen overhauls with layout changes
+• Kitchen remodels with layout changes

-• Primary suite additions with spa-like bathrooms or walk-in closets
+• Primary suite additions with custom features

 man and woman sitting at table with laptop open

-When You Probably Don’t Need an Architect
+When You DON’T Need an Architect

-1. Your Project Is Cosmetic Only
+Your Project Is Cosmetic Only

 • New flooring